Remarkable Facts About Ukraine and Ukrainians

 - The first frame hive was invented in Ukraine in 1814 by Petr Prokopovich.
 In recent years Ukraine confidently retains its place among the world’s top three leaders in the production of honey.
 Ahead of the European countries in terms of honey production, Ukraine is also the first in the world to produce honey per capita (1.5 kg).

-- Ostroh Academy is the first higher educational institution in Eastern Europe, the oldest Ukrainian research, and educational institution.
+- Ostrog Academy is the first higher educational institution in Eastern Europe, the oldest Ukrainian research, and educational institution.
 In 1576 Prince Ostrozky founded the Slavic-Greek-Latin Academy in Ostrog.

 Unique Facts about Ukraine

-- The largest monasteries are called Lavra.
-The status of Lavra has only six monasteries in the world.
+- The largest Orthodox monasteries are called Lavra.
+The status of Lavra have only six monasteries in the world.
 Three of them are in Ukraine.
 This is Kiev Pechersk Lavra, which received this status in 1598, Holy Dormition Pochayiv Lavra and Holy Assumption Monastery Svyatogorsk.

 - Arsenalna metro station in Kiev is the deepest in the world.
 It runs underground at a depth of 105 m.
-This station near the parliament building was built one of the first in 1960.
+This station near the parliament building was built among the first metro stations in Kiev in 1960.
 According to some reports, there are secret hideouts for the political elite in the tunnels near Arsenalna station.

-- In Ukraine is the geographical center of Europe.
+- In Ukraine, there is the geographical center of Europe.
 It’s located near the town of Rakhiv, surrounded by the picturesque Carpathians.